1c7/1c7.blog/about.md

 permalink: /about/
 ---

-### Hi, I'm Cheng Zheng, Web Developer (China)
+### Hi, I'm Cheng Zheng, Web Developer with 2+ year experience
-Mostly Ruby on Rails these days, Living in China (GuangZhou). born in 1995.
+I am doing mostly Ruby on Rails these days, Living in China (GuangZhou). born in 1995.

 I like remote working and I really like the concept of Indie Hacker (build useful product & make living out of it)

 <br/>

 ### My <a href="https://www.linkedin.com/in/cheng-zheng-51460259/" target="_blank">Linkedin</a>
-I understand you don't want read Linkedin because it's pretty long.
+I know you don't want read Linkedin because it's long.

-here's overview:
+so here's overview:

-I had 5 job, right now is building my side project, and about to get my 6th job.
-I want a remote Ruby on Rails job
+I had 5 job

 PHP -> PHP -> PHP -> Ruby on Rails -> Ruby on Rails
 <br/>